 A miracle is a negation of nomic necessity, which God can aid His prophet with, in order to prove this prophet’s truthfulness to doubters.
 It is equivalent to God saying: “this man tells the truth about Me.”

 The miracle’s validity as a means to distinguish true prophets, is based on the fact that God is the only creator.
-This necessitates that God be the creator of normalcy.
+This necessitates that God be the creator of normalcy, since normalcy is nothing more than a collection of events, and all events depend on a creator for their existence.
 So if normalcy is negated, and this negation aids a claimant to prophethood, then this signals God’s support for this claimant to prophethood.
 As such, if we know a miracle occurred for some claimant to prophethood, then we know that this claimant to prophethood is truthful.

 For example: it is nomically necessary for contact with fire to entail in a subsequent burn.
 In other words, whenever God creates contact between the human body and a flame, God ordinarily then creates a burn for this human body.
 So if a claimant to prophethood is thrown into a great fire by his enemies, and then comes out of it unscathed, the Mukalaf comes to know that God negated normalcy to aid this claimant.
 This is proof that this aided person has God’s support, and proof for this person’s prophethood.